 Luxury is as much about eliminating inconvenience as it is pleasure.
 And with this definition, luxury is not necessarily about money, but about planning.
-I want to make sure my mother has as little of the abrasion of travel as possible- no long layovers, no alarm clocks, no schlepping around looking for taxis.
-And trains over planes whenever possible.
+Consulting this comprehensive list of travel resources in advance has been tremendously helpful.
+We want to avoid the abrasions of travel, like long layovers, alarm clocks, looking for taxis.
+And we like trains over planes whenever possible.

-Now that our destinations were set – Budapest, Madrid, Barcelona, and Seville, we set out to find transportation.
+When our destinations for a mother daughter holiday in Europe were set – Budapest, Madrid, Barcelona, and Seville – we set out to plan transportation.
 Never having to set an alarm is a priority for us – a non-negotiable luxury.
 A cheap flight that leaves at an exhausting hour is no economy.
 Our Wizz air connection from Thessaloniki left at a pleasant hour.
-The connection from Budapest to Madrid leaves late afternoon, gets in early evening.
+The connection from Budapest to Madrid left late afternoon, arriving early in the evening.
 This way, we had no recovery time from our flights.
-We arrive fresh, ready to make the most of the afternoon and evening.
+We arrived fresh, ready to make the most of the afternoon and evening.
 We’re paying for hotel rooms to relax and enjoy ourselves, not recover from our trip.

 To go from Madrid to Seville, we’ll take the train.
 Spanish trains are notoriously nice, and notoriously expensive.
 We leave from Madrid’s Atocha station, and arrive at Santa Justa in Seville less than three hours later, savoring the Andalusian landscape in between.
 No airport transfers offset the price of the train vs. the “budget” airfare.
 Door to door, the train is the faster option.
 Moreover, we have a huge choice of departure times.
 Best of all, going from city center to city center we are constantly in Spain.
 No sterile, international airport vibe breaks the mood.
 Our trip is all about the mood.

-Booking the hotels has been the most fun.
-There are a lot of hotels in Budapest, but for me, there is only the Gellert.
+Booking the hotels was the most fun.
+We decided what was important – local atmosphere and convenient locations were key factors.
+This led us to the Gellert in Budapest.
 The reviews have it at less than an 8.
 This is excellent – it weeds out the riff-raff who prize brand new carpeting over high ceilings and wide corridors.
 Our trip is also all about style.
-This was a prerequisite for our hotel choices in Madrid, and Seville also.
-Location is important, but so is local architecture, local texture.
-Hotels should have the distinctive character of their cities.
-We found a great selection for Seville here, for Barcelona here, and for Madrid here

 In between highlights like a Bartok concert, the Prado and the Sagrada Familia, we scheduled plenty of time for – doing nothing in particular.
 This meant plenty of time for a second vermouth at Casa Alberto, a taste of contemporary Barcelona at one of the city’s serious coffee places, or catching a Rafael Nadal match on tv at a tapas bar.